Teaching Painting to Elementary Students

 Teaching Painting to Elementary Students, curriculum

-Kids Painting Practice & Process Curriculum
+Painting Practice & Process

-Kids Painting is an easy-to-follow curriculum that provides the foundational lessons and 57 brushstroke exercises that all artists should work through, in the proper teaching order.
+Kids Painting is an easy-to-follow curriculum that provides the foundational lessons.
+57 brushstroke exercises that all artists should work through, in the proper order.
 It’s the accumulation of years of work spent observing how children process and experience art.
-I’ve taken the complicated process of teaching painting and made it easy enough for anyone to do—even if you have absolutely no experience with art!
+I’ve taken the complicated process of teaching painting and made it easy with no experience with art!
+Each lesson includes a materials list and step-by-step demonstration.
+Listing the technique, as well as the aims, or goals, of each lesson.

 All you have to do is open the curriculum and start with Lesson 1.
 Read over the curriculum, review the materials, and present the lesson to your kids or students.
 It’s foolproof!

+You can turn Kids Painting into a full year of painting curriculum.
+By focusing on one or two lessons each week.
+This curriculum is designed to integrate with other areas of art study.
 There’s no excuse not to teach painting to your child or students!
 In fact, you can start this school year

 To purchase Kids Painting Practice & Process Curriculum NOW, click here.

-All rights reserved © 2023, Nature of Art®
+All rights reserved © 2024, Nature of Art®

 No part of this blog may be used or be reproduced in any manner whatsoever including reproducing, publishing, performing, and making any adaptions of the work – including translation into another foreign language without written permission except in the case of brief quotations embodied in critical articles and reviews.
 Nature of Art® Publishing P.O.
 Box 443 Solana Beach, California 92075.